 IBBME (University of Toronto)

-Shabnam received her bachelor degree in Electrical engineering from Sharif University of Technology, where she specialized in biomedical signal processing.
-For her bachelors capstone project, she developed an emotion recognition system based on the electroencephalograms of 20 subjects, with a potential application of using the system for children with Autism spectrum disorders.
+Shabnam started her MASc at IATSL in the fall of 2016 and she fast-tracked to pursue a PhD.
+Prior to that, she obtained her bachelor's degree in electrical engineering from Sharif University of Technology, where she specialized in biomedical signal processing.
+For her bachelor's thesis project, she developed an emotion recognition algorithm based on the electroencephalograms of 20 subjects, with a potential application of using the algorithm for children with Autism spectrum disorders.

 - Furlan, A., Kajaks, T., Tiong, M., Lavallière, M., Campos, J., Babineau, J., Haghzare, S., Ma, T. and Vrkljan, B., (2020).
 Advanced Vehicle Technologies and Road Safety: A Scoping Review of Evidence.
 Journal of Accident Analysis and Prevention, 147, 105741.

 - Rapoport, M.J., Haghzare, S., Campos, J., Stasiulis, E., Naglie, G., Mihailidis A. on behalf of the CCNA Driving Cessation Team Co-Investigators and CCNA Study Group.
 2020.
 Investigating the abilities of people with dementia and Mild Cognitive Impairment to take over and resume driving control from an automated vehicle.
 Canadian Academy of Geriatric Psychiatry Annual Scientific Meeting.
 Accepted.